 As part of their professional development we offer students the opportunity to participate in our external collaborations.
 Recently these have included a Waste Not project working with Gail's Bakeries across London and the Hampstead Village Giant Eggs Public Sculpture event.

 Saatchi Gallery’s LONDON GRADS NOW exhibition celebrates young artists and offers a platform for the most promising talent graduating in 2020 from the UK's prestigious art schools and universities.
 We're delighted that three HSoA alumni, who studied on our Foundation and specialist courses, were selected.
 Congratulations to Heini King, Emily Moore and Alistair MacKinnon on their achievement and their graduation from CSM, RCA, and Chelsea respectively.

 All our tutors are practicing artists with diverse studio practices that cover the broad range of ideas in contemporary art.
-The regular Foundation tutors are Martin Darbyshire, Anna Reading, John Close & James Bullimore.
 We also have a visiting lecturer programme that includes artists, alumni, and curators.

 Tutor Contact Time

 Each week students will receive a minimum of 18 hours of tutor contact time per week.
 With a small cohort, every student will receive the support they require to reach their creative potential.

-Applications are open from December with interviews for the next academic year taking place in May.
+Applications are open from December with interviews for the next academic year taking place in the following months.
 On occasion, late applications are accepted.
 Ideally, we would like to see a portfolio of work that relates to your application.
 This should be no more than 10 digital images.
-However, as a non-for-profit charity, our aims and objectives are to expand on the philosophy of Joseph Beuys and reach out to anyone who wishes to explore and discover art and design.
-As such applications are reviewed on an individual basis so if you are interested in taking the course please call the office on 020 7794 1439 or firstname.lastname@example.org to discuss your position.
-Each term we have Portfolio Courses and four day workshops during half term which support students wishing to build a portfolio.
-We also run an extensive Summer School based on some of the projects on the Foundation Course.
+However, as a not-for-profit charity, our aims and objectives are to expand on the philosophy of Joseph Beuys and reach out to anyone who wishes to explore and discover art and design.
+As such applications are reviewed on an individual basis so if you are interested in taking the course please email the office at email@example.com to discuss your position.

 Opportunities for all